pcmueller/hookshot/README.md

 ## Features

 ### User Flow
-* A catered, "location-specific" experience: immediately on page launch, a user can select any location on the game map.
+* A catered, "location-specific" experience: immediately on page launch, a user can select any location from the _BOTW_ game map.
-* "Choose Your Adventure": once their player-location has been selected, a user can then click any of six different "goal" buttons, each filtering game data down to a different category: **creatures**, **equipment**, **treasure**, **monsters**, **materials**, or a "*Roll the Dice*" option to randomly select one of the five.
+* "_Choose Your Adventure_": once a location has been selected, a user can then click any of six different "goal" buttons, each representing a different category of game data: **creatures**, **equipment**, **treasure**, **monsters**, **materials**, and a "*Roll the Dice*" option to randomly select one of the five.
 * Custom results: once a "goal" has been selected, the user is presented with all data that matches both the selected location and selected goal.
-These matches are used to build and display individual "cards" utilizing an assortment of proprietary stats that vary by category.
+These matches are used to build and display individual "item cards", each with it own unique stats.
-* All bases covered: if no matches are found, the user is presented with alternative data using the same "goal" preference but different locations around the map.
+* All bases covered: if no matches are found, the user is presented with alternative results using the same "goal" preference but from different locations around the map!

 ### Development & Design
 * RESTful API fetching using the excellent [_Hyrule Compendium API_](https://gadhagod.github.io/Hyrule-Compendium-API/#/)